Cloud Endpoints uses Service Management to manage your API. When

-you deployed your OpenAPI document using the
+you deployed your OpenAPI document by using the

 gcloud endpoints services

 deploy command, the command used Service Management to create a

 If you deleted a managed service by using the